 The earliest of industries in Ithaca, New York was centered around Fall Creek due to the powerful and consistent flow of Ithaca Falls.
-3 Grist, plaster, oil and woolen mills, and iron foundries were all established in cluster along the creek which by 1828, produced enough goods to load 396 canal boats to ship along Cayuga Lake and Erie Canal.
+3 Grist, plaster, oil, and woolen mills, and iron foundries were all established in clusters along the creek which by 1828, produced enough goods to load 396 canal boats to ship along Cayuga Lake and Erie Canal.

-The plaster mill, chain saw tools and carding room was sold in 1819 to Barney McGoffin and Ansel Bennett and then to George Blythe in 1820.
+The plaster mill and carding room was sold in 1819 to Barney McGoffin and Ansel Bennett and then to George Blythe in 1820.
 3 It was maintained as a wool carding and cloth dressing factory until 1825.
-In 1827, Gere, Gunn and Nichols leased the mill and resumed manufacturing plaster, and by 1835, the plant was producing 800 tons of goods annually.
+In 1827, Gere, Gunn, and Nichols leased the mill and resumed manufacturing plaster, and by 1835, the plant was producing 800 tons of goods annually.

 Upstream was the Olympic Falls Flouring Mill which originally operated via an overshot waterwheel, was fed by a wooden flume overhanging Ithaca Falls.
 3 The plant was purchased by Jeremiah S. Beebe in 1827 who rebuilt it.
 Beebe hired Ezra Cornell to manage it.

 In 1828, Cornell began construction of a 200-foot long, 12-foot high, 13-foot wide tunnel along Fall Creek to bypass Ithaca Falls and channel water through a raceway for the mill.
 3 The tunnel, and a low-rise dam at the top of Ithaca Falls, was completed in 1832 at which point the wooden flume was dismantled.
 By 1835, Beebe’s gristmill was producing 40,000 bushels of wheat annually.